suffolklibraries/lgc/content/collections/events/saturday-art-club-26-11.md

     content:
       -
         type: text
-        text: 'Based at the Suffolk Archives building, The Hold, this is a weekly art club for 5-10 year olds, having creative fun and exploring process art.'
+        text: 'Based in the studio on Dove Street, this is a weekly art club for 5-10-year olds, having creative fun and exploring process art.'
   -
     type: paragraph
     content: